 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Purdia Capital is $70 cheaper to get started.
-DayTraders charges $379 one-time.
+Purdia Capital is $290 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
 Purdia Capital charges $179/mo (monthly subscription) plus a $130 activation fee.

-DayTraders gets you funded faster, with an estimated ~2 days to first payout (2d eval).
+Purdia Capital gets you funded faster, with an estimated ~34 days to first payout (5d eval + 5d winning + 24d processing).
 Purdia Capital has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 DayTraders requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-DayTraders has no minimum profitable days requirement between withdrawals.
-Purdia Capital requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+DayTraders requires 8 profitable trading days between each withdrawal, while Purdia Capital requires 5 profitable trading days.
+At 20 trading days per month, that means DayTraders can request roughly 2 payouts per month versus Purdia Capital's 4.

 News trading allowed · Only 2 min trading days